 AODA reference: IASR sections 30, 31 and 32 Deadline and status: January 1, 2014 deadline - Compliant Action(s) required: Use IAPs throughout the employment life-cycle.
+Update Performance Review documents.

 Background: The PMA takes into account the needs of employees with disabilities, as well as their individual accommodation plans throughout the employment life-cycle, including when completing annual performance reviews for employees, adding responsibilities to a position, or moving an employee to another position in the organization.